-Please refer to the Syllabus below for course topic and schedule details, and to the Admissions Criteria pub (under Home tab) for details on the application process.
-Each student will be expected to maintain a Pub project page, documenting prototype progress throughout the class.
+Please refer to the Syllabus below for course topic and schedule details, and to the Admissions Criteria for details on the application process.
+Each student will be expected to maintain a Pub project page documenting their project progress throughout the class.

 Important Notice: The class will be filmed, and the footage may be made public.